 For those unfortunate not to be present, Careers in Ideas is a project set up in connection with IP Inclusive which seeks to increase awareness of the many IP-related careers available, to broaden and diversify the pool of potential entrants to the world of IP.
 Last year, Careers in Ideas-branded careers booklet, poster, PowerPoint presentation and website were created, free for all to use, to be taken into schools and universities to introduce students to IP-related careers.
 Crucially, a large range of possible careers in IP are covered by the materials, from records and secretary roles, to attorneys and judges!

 Host and IP Inclusive leader Andrea Brewster introduced the event, and explained the need for diversity that underpins IP Inclusive, and how many potentially great people are lost to the world of IP, since they have no awareness of IP and the possible careers available.

-Johnny Rich, who holds a number of roles including Chief Executive of outreach organisation Push, Chief Executive of the Engineering Professors’ Council, and a consultant in higher education, gave an enlightening presentation about the Careers In Ideas materials (downloadable below and from the Careers in Ideas website).
+Johnny Rich, who holds a number of roles including Chief Executive of outreach organisation Push, Chief Executive of the Engineering Professors’ Council, and a consultant in higher education, gave an enlightening presentation about the Careers In Ideas materials (downloadable from the Careers in Ideas website, here).
 Johnny explained how the materials were produced alongside Duncan Grant of Ashridge Communications.